Midwexican

 Jump to Recipe Print Recipe

-They also make serving a crowd less daunting.
-It’s really all gravy after you pick up the base ingredients - individual-sized bags of Doritos chips, ground beef, and taco seasoning.
-From there you can keep it as simple or make it as extravagant a taco buffet as you’d like.
-Shredded lettuce, shredded cheese, and salsa and/or hot sauce are a must for me, but I often mix it up with pinto beans, sliced black olives, sour cream, and diced tomatoes.
+• Great for Serving a Crowd.
+Tacos in a Bag make serving a crowd less daunting.
+It's all gravy (or maybe I should say salsa!) after you pick up the base ingredients - individual-sized bags of Doritos chips, ground beef, and taco seasoning.
+From there you can keep it as simple or make it as extravagant a taco buffet as you'd like.
+Shredded lettuce, shredded cheese, and salsa and/or hot sauce are a must for me, but I often mix it up with pinto beans, sliced black olives, sour cream, avocado and diced tomatoes.

 Jump to: